krishnaalalchaudhary/Simple-Calculator/README.md

-# Simple-Calculator
-It is just simple code in python where i learn and make simple calculator
+This is simple calculator in pyhton